-He was the resident playwright for the Jacksons Lane Theatre from 1997 until 2002 where his first play ‘Waiting for Hillsborough’ won him the Best Talent in New Writing, at the Liverpool Arts and Entertainment Awards.
+Lance was the resident playwright for the Jacksons Lane Theatre from 1997 until 2002 where his first play ‘Waiting for Hillsborough’ won him the Best Talent in New Writing, at the Liverpool Arts and Entertainment Awards.
 Following on from this much of his work began to focus on topics set within social and political arenas.
 He would write and direct several original works over the next decade.
 His next play, ‘Sticks and Stones’, covered three families’ lives over four decades during the conflict in Northern Ireland and brought him much critical acclaim.
 It is written as a television series.
 ‘The Victoria Climbie Inquiry’ earned him Time Out magazine Critics Choice, while his play 'Making Time' won him a Peter Brook Empty Space Award.
 Additionally, he won a Peggy Ramsay award and has had plays produced at The Hackney Empire, Bridewell, Landor, Lion and Unicorn, The Mask.
 The Stratford Arts and Old Red Lion Theatres.
 He also wrote & directed the play about the inquiry into The Marchioness Disaster.
 He recently just completed writing a play about the making of the original The Magnificent Seven movie entitled ‘The Seven Young Guns of Hollywood’.
 He also directed two plays for Tom Hardy’s short-lived Shotgun Theatre Company, 'Two Storm Wood' and 'Blue on Blue'.
 Following the passing of his former mentor Graham Fletcher Cook, he co-founded The Outcasts Creative, an acting workshop & Theatre Company.
 Under the Outcasts he wrote, and co-produced & co-directed the play Borderlands set in immigration at Heathrow, where the audience voted to release or detain the suspect in the narrative.
 The second production was False Accounts about the Horizon Post Office Scandal.
 The Outcasts students performed a number of Live streamed productions via YouTube during the 2020 lockdown, during which Lance also wrote 30 scripts.
 In 2022 he re-orientated his YouTube channel into a Podcast focusing on interviewing those in the Creative Industries, film production and reviews of plays, films, books and even clubbing nights.